PacktPublishing/Full-Stack-Web-Development-with-Remix/08-session-management/bee-rich/README.md

   await Promise.all([...expensePromises, ...invoicePromises]);
   const end = performance.now();
   console.log(`🚀 Seeded the database.
 Done in ${Math.round(end - start)}ms`);
-}
 ```

-The updated `seed` function creates a mock user.
+The updated code creates a mock user.
 It then passed the mock user as the second argument to the `createExpense` and `createInvoice` helper functions.

 Update the `createExpense` and `createInvoice` helper functions to accept a user object.
 Update the creation query to connect the created expense and invoice objects to the user: